Peace River’s Community Services Department

-Peace River FCSS is responsible for a wide range of social programming.
-For seniors there is Meals on Wheels Program, Service Provider for Alberta Seniors and Community Supports, Senior’s Fair – biannual, Volunteer Income Tax Program, Home Support Program, Snow Shoveling Program, and Senior’s Week.
-For adults there are Mental Health First Aid Workshops, Woman Wise Program, Suicide Prevention Workshops, Information and Referral, and the Community Directory.
-For youth there is the Roots of Empathy Program, Home Alone Program, Olweus Anti-Bullying Program, and a Family School Liaison Worker, as well as the Grants to Groups Funding.
+Peace River’s FCSS is responsible for a wide range of social programming, including but not limited to; Meals on Wheels Program, Service Provider for Alberta Seniors and Community Supports, Volunteer Income Tax Program, Home Support Program, Snow Shoveling Program, Mental Health First Aid Workshops, Woman Wise Program, Information and Referral, the Roots of Empathy Program, Home Alone Program, Olweus Anti-Bullying Program, and a Family School Liaison Worker, as well as many others.

 In Peace River, parks and recreation facilities fall under the auspices of the Community Services Department.
 With 17 km of walking trails and 22 ha of green space there is a lot to oversee and maintain.
 The department handles all season activity focusing on facilities like the Baytex Energy Centre and Peace Regional Pool, as well as two sledding hills, during the winter months.
 In the spring and summer that attention turns to the eight different ball diamonds in town, six sports fields, four tennis courts, 13 playgrounds, two larger parks (12 Foot Davis and Riverfront Park), as well as an off-leash dog park and a spray park.
 The Town stays in bloom with 65 hanging baskets downtown and over 7000 bedding plants, all of which is watered three times a week – Learn More.